seantrott/seantrott.github.io/_posts/2019-11-1-bertology.md

  ![]({{ site.baseurl }}/images/bert/senses.png)

- Notably, these clusters were considerably more distinct for BERT than for FLAIR or ELMo, two other contextualized embedding models, suggesting that BERT's representation of homophonous senses are more distinct and separable.
+ Notably, these sense-clusters were considerably more distinct for BERT than for FLAIR or ELMo, two other contextualized embedding models.

 ## Assessing BERT's syntactic knowledge